Pandoa/DiscordFeatures/README.md

 }
 ```
 ### 4.3.3.
 Using the Discord Game SDK
 Aside from the specificity of getting a manager, Discord Features is used the *exact* same way as the official SDK.
-Each methods as the same signature with the types of the Unreal Engine: `Delegates` for `Callbacks`, `FString` for `const char*`, etc.
+Each method has the same signature with the types of the Unreal Engine instead: `Delegates` for `Callbacks`, `FString` for `string`, etc.
 This is why you can safely refer to the [official Discord Game SDK documentation]([https://discord.com/developers/docs/game-sdk/sdk-starter-guide](https://discord.com/developers/docs/game-sdk/sdk-starter-guide)).
 # 5. Examples
 ## 5.1.
 Blueprint Examples